yzshi5/MINO/README.md

 `tutorials` contains three representative experiments

-we will release the training scripts for all datasets very soon.
+we will release the training scripts for all datasets and the unconditional version (can be directly used as PDE surrgoate model) very soon.